How to Start Saving for College and Alternatives to 529 Plans

 These are more than just funny-sounding acronyms.
 UGMA stands for “Uniform Gift to Minors Act” and UTMA stands for “Uniform Transfer to Minors Act.”

-Parents can set up these accounts to help their children financially -- whether the money is used for college or not.
-The funds just need to be used in a way that
+Parents can set up these accounts to help their children financially — whether the money is used for college or not.
+The funds just need to be used in a way that benefit the minor.

 This can be helpful if, after years of saving, you child decides not to go to college.
 They’ll still have a nest egg to help them get started with their adult lives.
 Of course, that’s a downside, too.
 Kids eventually have much more control over the funds than they would if the money were in another type of savings or investment account.